Monte9/math-golf-game/SPEC.md

 5. Keep descriptions simple - one sentence per item
 6. This is the source of truth for what's next

+> **📚 Documentation Reminder**: Before committing changes, update relevant documentation in the `docs/` folder to reflect new features, architecture changes, or design decisions.

 ---

 ## 🚀 Phase 1: Active Work

-Nothing in active work - pick items from backlog below!
+- [ ] (Select items from Backlog to start next phase)

 ---